Good Butterfly News Stories

 Oak woodland near Shillelagh, County Wicklow.

 Another candidate for Ireland’s national tree is the Strawberry Tree Arbutus unedo.
 Attractive, unusual, and its strong association with Ireland’s iconic Killarney National Park support its cause.
-Confined to rocky places in Cork, Kerry and Sligo, it is uncertain whether it is a native plant, but as the pollen record confirms its occurrence here for the past 4,000 years, we might consider it an Irish plant.
+Confined to rocky places in Cork, Kerry and Sligo, there are doubts about whether it is a native plant, but as the pollen record confirms its occurrence here for the past 4,000 years, we might consider it an Irish plant.
 However, recent research by Sheehy Skeffington & Scott (2021) casts doubt on its native status in Ireland, considering it more likely to have arrived as an ancient introduction, brought from northern Iberia by miners who came to extract copper.
 Genetic analysis has shown that Ireland’s Strawberry Trees are closer to those found in Northern Spain than those found in Britanny.
 The 2021 study does not prove that the tree is an introduction, and there was no copper mining in Sligo, where it also occurs, around Lough Gill.

 How is the Strawberry Tree doing?
 Ireland Red List No. 10 Vascular Plants records it as Near Threatened: